metomi/rose/sphinx/tutorial/cylc/scheduling/graphing.rst

       user-guide.

-      Within this directory create a new folder called ``graph-introduction``, this is to be our "suite directory".
+      Within this directory create a new folder called ``graph-introduction``, this is to be our :term:`suite directory`.
 Inside this directory create a ``suite.rc`` file and paste in the following text:

       .. code-block:: cylc